noodldocs/noodldocs.github.io/extending/create-lib.md

 - The **tests** folder contains a test project that you can use when you are developing your module, nothing in this project will be packaged into the module.
 This is a local project that needs to be imported into Noodl, we will show you how to do that below.

-!> It is important that you do now change the name of the **project** and **tests** folders.
+!> It is important that you do not change the name of the **project** and **tests** folders.
 The build scripts in the *module* folder is dependent on these names or it till not build the module properly and you cannot push to your workspace.

 First enter the **module** directory and install the needed dependencies: